Code24x7-R/Cell-Sim/README.md

 ## installation

-Clone the repo or download index.html and open it. try it <https://code24x7-r.github.io/Cell-Sim/>
+Clone the repo or download index.html and open it or try it <https://code24x7-r.github.io/Cell-Sim/>